Seneca-BSA/bsa/docs/ses250/lab7.md

 where \(\epsilon_0\) is the permittivity in vacuum and have a value of \(\epsilon_0 = {8.854 \times 10^{-12} {Nm^2 \over C^2}}\), \(A\) is the area of the plates, and \(s\) is the distance between the plates.

 Similar to resistors, capacitors use special markings to indicate their values.
-Since the amount of area for markings on a capacitor is limited, there are also a set of rules for specifying the capacitance value of a capacitor.
+Since the amount of area for markings on a capacitor is limited, there is also a set of rules for specifying the capacitance value of a capacitor.
 Manufacturers often use two separate lines for their capacitor markings and these have the following meanings:
 - First line: capacitance (in pF or μF) [and tolerance (J=5%, K=10%, M=20%)]
 - Second line: rated DC voltage [and code for the dielectric material]